suluke/jnsn/README.md

 Therefore you'll find the following binaries in `<build>/bin`:
 * `lexer_cli`: Asks for code, outputs the token stream from the lexer
 * `parser_cli`: Asks for code, outputs an unformatted JSON representation of the parsed AST
-* `exec_cli`: Asks for code.
-Currently uses the `ast_exec` class to try to interpret parts of the parsed AST.
-  Unfortunately, after realizing that JS needs at least two passes through the AST (for hoisting), I dropped development of `ast_exec`.
-  I'll leave it in the repo as long as there is no proper execution engine (which I hope will be implemented on IR-level)
 * `ir_cli`: Asks for code and outputs the IR `module` as created by `ast_to_ir`

 If you are less interested in playing around and instead are interested in what each stage is currently capable of, take a look at the [unittests/](unittests/) directory.